Will FanDuel’s Illinois Sportsbook Be Live in Time for the NFL Season?

 Moreover, FanDuel will be a step behind its major rival, DraftKings, which was up and running merely two hours following the executive order last Friday.

 Optimistically enough, FanDuel refrained from the recent public spat between DraftKings and BetRivers.
-On the other hand, it has turned out to be beneficial by being first to market in other states.
+On the other hand, it has turned out to be beneficial by being the first to market in other states.

 FanDuel had a four-month advantage in PA, and it still possesses a 13 percentage point lead in market share.
 On the other hand, DraftKings began its operation one month prior to Indiana, with the market shares reversed there.
 Though DraftKings managed a head start in New Jersey, FanDuel ultimately pulled ahead there.

-In addition, there are various other contributing factors beyond mere launch date, but it is yet to see what difference the three weeks create, particularly during an eventful period in the sports calendar.
+In addition, there are various other contributing factors beyond the mere launch date, but it is yet to see what difference the three weeks create, particularly during an eventful period in the sports calendar.

 For example, the PGA Tour that arrives in Illinois this weekend could turn out to be a productive acquisition ground for DraftKings and BetRivers.